-As thecontinues to mutate and wreak havoc, some variants that pop up are more contagious, lead to more severe disease, and are therefore more concerning than others.
+As thecontinues to mutate and wreak havoc, some variants that pop up are more contagious and lead to more severe disease, and are therefore more concerning than others.
 Variants such as alpha and have proved to be more transmissible and potentially lead to more hospitalizations than the original virus.
-But until a variant begins circulating in communities or squares up against coronavirus , there's a lot of guesswork involved about how concerned, exactly, we should be.
+But until a variant begins circulating in communities or squares up against coronavirus , there's a lot of guesswork involved when it comes to how concerned, exactly, we should be.

-The Times also reported that preliminary studies (not yet published in peer-reviewed journals) show that while antibodies induced by Pfizer, Moderna and CoronaVac (a Chinese COVID-19 vaccine) were less powerful against lambda than the original strain, they still "neutralize" the virus and are expected to be effective against lambda.
+So far, there's no research to suggest that the three vaccines available in the US won't be effective against lambda.
+Preliminary studies (not yet peer-reviewed) show that while antibodies induced by Pfizer, Moderna and CoronaVac (a Chinese COVID-19 vaccine) were less powerful against lambda than the original strain, they still "neutralize" the virus and are expected to be effective against lambda.
 It's also important to note that this seems to be the case for pretty much every coronavirus variant, as all three US vaccines were developed after the original coronavirus had begun mutating and other variants of the virus were already circulating.

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.